UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module1/module1_03.md

 Notes:

-While we write code, it’s often useful to annotate it or include information that we do not want to executed.
+While we write code, it’s often useful to annotate it or include information for humans that we do not want to executed.

 The easiest way to do this is with a hash (`#`) symbol.
 This creates a single line comment and prevents anything written after it from being